Lyndon Farnham

-Lyndon John Farnham is a Jersey politician who has served as the Chief Minister of Jersey since January 2024.
+Lyndon John Farnham is a Jerseyman politician who has served as the Chief Minister of Jersey since January 2024.
 He formerly served as the Deputy Chief Minister and Minister for Economic Development, Tourism, Sport, and Culture.
-He has been a Deputy for St Mary, St Ouen & St Peter since 2022, having previously served as a Deputy for St Saviour and later a Senator.
-He is a business consultant and a company director.
+He has served as a member of the States Assembly since 2014, having previously served from 1999 to 2005.

 On 25 January 2024, Farnham was voted Chief Minister-designate by the States Assembly.
 He became the sixth Chief Minister of Jersey following the appointment of the new Council of Ministers on 30 January.

 Early life

 Farnham received his early education at St George's Preparatory, Les Quennevais School, and Hautlieu School.
-He undertook a retail management traineeship at London’s renowned Harrods department store from 1982 to 1985.
+He undertook a retail management traineeship at London's renowned Harrods department store from 1982 to 1985.

 Political career

 He was first elected to the States in 1999 as one of the Deputies for St Saviour's No. 2 District.
 He was re-elected in 2002 and stood down in 2005.

 He returned to the States' chamber in 2011, this time as a Senator, being sworn into office on 14 November that same year.
 He was re-elected in October 2014, 2018, and 2022.

 He was Jersey's Deputy Chief Minister between 2018 and 2022 and Minister for Economic Development, Tourism, Sport and Culture between 2014 and 2022.